mtczekajlo/cthulhu-roller/README.md

 ## Notes

-Needs environmental variable DORIAN_TOKEN to be set if you want to run this yourself.
+Needs environmental variable DISCORD_TOKEN to be set if you want to run this yourself.
 See `set_env.sh.example` for a Linux/OSX method.

 Using py-cord v2 library.